 6. Filing a Schedule C

-When deducting for business use of a car, you’ll have to choose between the IRS standard mileage rate and actual expenses.
+When deducting your vehicle use for business, you’ll have to choose between the IRS standard mileage rate and actual expenses.
 Deducting both of these on your tax return will bring the IRS knocking.
-In addition, if you claim 100 percent business use on the depreciation form for your vehicle, you’ll need precise records that include mileage logs, dates, and the purpose of every trip.
+In addition, if you claim 100% business use on the depreciation form for your vehicle, you’ll need accurate records that include mileage logs, dates, and the purpose of every trip.

 You can deduct car expenses in one of two ways:

 - Actual vehicle expenses method: When using this method, you start by adding up all of your vehicle operating expenses, which can include interest on your loan (or cost to lease a vehicle), gas, repairs, maintenance, insurance, etc. Next, divide any miles you drive solely for business by the total miles driven.
 Then, apply that percentage to your operating costs.
 This becomes your allowable deduction.

 - Simplified mileage expenses method: Here, you apply the current IRS-mandated mileage rate to the total miles driven for business in the year.
 For tax year 2019, the standard mileage deduction is 58 cents per mile of business use.